sweetmantech/in_process/README.md

 ## 🏆 Why We Built This

+> This is a space for process.
+For lineage.
+For the drafts that built dynasties.
+For the blueprints they stole, repackaged, and resold.
+For the histories that deserve permanence, not expiration dates.

 In Process aims to revolutionize how we interact with digital art by:

+1. Giving artists true ownership of their timeline and process
-1. Making Digital art collections more engaging through social features
+2. Making digital art collections more engaging through social features
-2. Allowing artists to maintain their brand through custom styling
+3. Allowing artists to maintain their brand through custom styling
-3. Lowering barriers to entry with credit card payments
+4. Lowering barriers to entry with credit card payments
-4. Building on Base for fast, affordable transactions
+5. Building on Base for fast, affordable transactions

 ## 👥 Team

 - LATASHÁ - Creator & Vision
+- CY - Executive Producer
+- LAURA - Designer
-- sweetman.eth - The dev for onchain music
+- SWEETMAN - Developer